 For submitting manuscripts that have made use of services or resources from this core, PLEASE ACKNOWLDGE SUPPORT by inclusion of the following information:

-“This work was supported by the Mass Spectrometry Core of the Salk Institute with funding from NIH-NCI CCSG: P30 014195 and the Helmsley Center for Genomic Medicine.
-We thank J. Moresco, J. Diedrich and W. Low for technical support.”
+“This work was supported by the Mass Spectrometry Core of the Salk Institute with funding from NIH-NCI CCSG: P30 014195, an NIH S10 award for metabolic instrumentation: S10 OD021815, and the Helmsley Center for Genomic Medicine.
+We thank J. Diedrich and A. M. Pinto for technical support.”

 Please link each publication stemming from work performed in the core to your MyNCBI account.
 This will ensure that the contributions from NIH are appropriately acknowledged in renewal and continuation applications for the P30 awards.
 This NIH requirement must be satisfied as part of our efforts to provide consistent access to stabling funded core resources.
 Information on how to link publications can be found here»

 10010 N Torrey Pines Rd